adinb/adinb.github.io/_posts/2019-06-04-interlude-workspace.md

 source ~/.vim/vita-vimrc
 ```

 This way, I can keep the main configuration clean and commit it separately.
+If you're interested in my main Neovim configuration, you can check it [here](https://github.com/adinb/dotfiles/blob/master/vim/vimrc).

 # Project specific config loader
 Because I also use Neovim to work on other projects, I want my Vita toolchain custom config to be applied just for Vita projects.
 To achieve that, I use the autocmd feature in Neovim.
 Simply put, the command will be executed every time I open a file inside my Vita workspace directory.